JasonPaulGithub/PokerBot/README.md

+** A note from Future Jason **
+The date on this project (at time of writing) was 4 years ago.
+I am still as passionate about building software but please remember this code was written very early on in my career.
+I was thinking about deleting this project because companies come to my github and to judge my ability, often forgetting how much 4 years can make a difference!
+There are still many talking points and useful things in this code, despite it's age, so I will settle for this disclaimer indead.
+Thanks!
+Jason
+**

 JBURLEYS POKERBOT
 -----------------
 Here we have a poker bot fully written in Java.
 At the bots current state this it works as a great tool to provide equity calculations, generate pot odds, discard poor starting hands, and utilize table position on your opponents.
 I want full automation so I'm working on building a neral network for the AI, but I’ve decided to release the source code to those who might improve on what I’ve done so far.